Mindfully Prepare For The Big Christmas Dinner

 About the Yoga Health Coaching Blogger

-Lea Horvatic; Yoga Teacher, Licensed Homeopath/Naturopath, Nutritionist, Ayurvedic Massage Practitioner and Yoga Health Coach in training.
-In the very unlikely series of events, Lea discovered yoga at the age of 9, cigarettes at 10, and vodka by 13.
+Cece LaCena; Yoga Teacher, Licensed Homeopath/Naturopath, Nutritionist, Ayurvedic Massage Practitioner and Yoga Health Coach in training.
+In the very unlikely series of events, Cece discovered yoga at the age of 9, cigarettes at 10, and vodka by 13.
 What ensued was a magnificent epic journey soon leading toward the inevitable destruction by the age of 20, and eventually to the radical change in trajectory which saved her life.
 Since learning tools for natural healing, and automating her own Habits, she guides others on their journey into joy, freedom, ease and vibrant health on all levels of their being.
-Discover more about Lea on at Thrive with Vibrant Wellness and Ease and connect with her on facebook – you’ll love her journey.
+Discover more about Cece on at Thrive with Vibrant Wellness and Ease and connect with her on facebook – you’ll love her journey.

 Apply here if you want to get an exposure, learn about blogging and become a Yoga Health Coaching Blogger.